 The function of host and rhizobial symbiotic genes are often tested using only one or at most a few genotypes of the other species.
 We are working to change that by using S&R screens on host mutants and by testing bacterial mutants in host competition experiments.
 This project is funded by a PGRP from NSF.
 We are also digging into measuring strain-induced changes in nodule and root architecture.

 Agricultural applications: Beneficial inoculants and leguminous cover crops

-The lab is expanding into thinking about the applied aspects of our work:
+With new USDA funding and a new rhizobial collection specific to PA, the lab is expanding into thinking about the applied aspects of our work:

 - Evolution-enabled management of beneficial inoculants